akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 10. Applied Visual Design
+# 10. Adjust the Size of a Header Versus a Paragraph Tag

 ## Description
 <section id='description'>